Developing Tools for Life Science Data

-BioCatalyst is a first-of-its-kind search engine aiming to accelerate precision health by connecting clinically-annotated specimens and associated molecular data to existing inventory in a central ecosystem.
+BioCatalyst will be a first-of-its-kind search engine aiming to accelerate precision health by connecting clinically-annotated specimens and associated molecular data to existing inventory in a central ecosystem.

 The concept of this platform is recognized globally now as one of the highest priorities in the life sciences, as no other system exists to date that allows individual labs to compliantly connect both clinical and molecular information against specimens.
 To date, the Stanford Biobank has successfully and securely integrated the two largest clinical systems used on-campus: REDCap and EPIC, into this system, and provides faculty with visualization and basic analytical tools.
 These pipelines are a first in the academic community, and the development of the molecular platform is underway.